What do these acronyms mean?

 What is a CAD drawing database?

+stored in a database.
 This is a software rendition of a paper drawing.
 Whatever you draw on the screen of the

-CRT has to be broken down into its primitive components and then stored in the drawing
+LCD has to be broken down into its primitive components and then stored in the drawing

 database of graphics entities.
 For example every 3D line would have the X,Y,Z coordinates